 Doctors who provide prenatal care should monitor their patients’ amniotic fluid volume via ultrasound.
 This is very important because the baby requires a certain amount of amniotic fluid in order to develop properly.
 If there is too little or too much, medical intervention may be necessary.

 Failure to assess amniotic fluid volume during prenatal testing is negligence.
 If a doctor or nurse dismisses a pregnant woman’s concerns about amniotic fluid leakage, this is also negligence.
 If medical professionals fail to recognize/respond to amniotic fluid leakage, and this harms the baby, it is medical malpractice.
-When not managed appropriately, amniotic fluid leakage can lead to serious birth injuries and lifelong disabilities such as cerebral palsy.
+When not managed appropriately, amniotic fluid leakage can lead to serious birth injuries and lifelong disabilities such as hypoxic-ischemic encephalopathy (HIE) and cerebral palsy.

 Free Case Review | Available 24/7 | No Fee Until We Win